home-assistant/home-assistant-js-websocket/README.md

 | Option | Description |
 | ------ | ----------- |
-| authToken | Legacy auth token to use to validate with Home Assistant.
-| accessToken | OAuth 2 access token to use to validate with Home Assistant.
-| expires | Access token will expires on.
 | setupRetry | Number of times to retry initial connection when it fails. -1 means infinite.

 #### Possible error codes